Surprise Proposal in Portugal: Step-by-Step Guide

 Pick the timing (this is where most plans fail)

 Timing decides everything: crowds, light quality, comfort, and whether the proposal feels rushed.
-If you want calm energy and flattering light, build your plan around golden hour and add a small buffer.
+Build the plan around golden hour and always add a small buffer.

 Timing recommendations